vlvovch/fist-sampler/README.md

 The sampling procedure first determines the numbers of each hadrons species to be sampled in a given event, and then the momentum of each hadrons is sampled independently from other hadrons.
 This is different from the more conventional Cooper-Frye sampling and allows one to sample the events with the canonical treatment of conserved charges considerably faster.
 The downside is that the routine requires a considerable amount of memory, in practice about ~5-15 GB for central Au-Au collisions.

-The description of the sampling procedure can be found in Appendix B of a paper [https://arxiv.org/abs/2107.00163](https://arxiv.org/abs/2107.00163)
+The description of the sampling procedure can be found in Appendix B of the paper [https://arxiv.org/abs/2107.00163](https://arxiv.org/abs/2107.00163)

 Currently the sampling is restricted to the model of ideal hadron resonance gas and does not incorporate viscous corrections.